Cross-validated risk scores adaptive enrichment (CADEN) design: Cross-Validated Risk Scores Design

-We employ the modelling assumptions of the CRVS design \cite{cherlin:wason:2020} whereby the outcome is influenced by a subset of $K$ unknown covariates which may be categorial or continuous (the sensitive covariates) though a generalised linear model.
+In the Cross-Validated Risk Scores method \citep{cherlin:wason:2020}, the (potentially high-dimensional) information about the baseline covariates $L$ is summarised into a single measure (risk score) for each patient $i~(i=1,\dots,n)$ in a two-arm trial (for example, these could be anthropomorphic or genetic data).
+We assume that the outcome $y_i$ is influenced by a subset of $K$ (unknown) covariates which may be categorial or continuous (the sensitive covariates) though a generalised linear model.
 For example, for a binary outcome the model looks as follows:

-where $p_i$ is the probability that the outcome for the $i$th patient is 1, $\mu$ is the intercept; $\lambda$ is the treatment main effect which is independent of the covariates; $t_i$ is the treatment that the $i$th patient receives ($t_i$ = 0 for the control arm and $t_i$ = 1 for the treatment arm); $x_{i1}, \dots, x_{iK}$ are the values for the $K$ unknown sensitive covariates; $\alpha_1, \dots, \alpha_K$ are the main covariate effects for the $K$ covariates; $\gamma_1, \dots, \gamma_K$ are the treatment-covariate interaction effects for the $K$ covariates.
-The model assumes that there might exist a subset of patients (the sensitive group) with a higher probability of response when treated with the new treatment compared to the control treatment.
-This would correspond to $\gamma_1, \dots, \gamma_K$ being non-zero.
+where $p_i$ is the probability that the outcome for the $i$th patient is 1, $\mu$ is the intercept; $\lambda$ is the treatment main effect which is independent of the covariates; $t_i$ is the treatment that the $i$th patient receives ($t_i$ = 0 for the control arm and $t_i$ = 1 for the treatment arm); $x_{i1}, \dots, x_{iK}$ are the values for the $K$ unknown sensitive covariates; $\nu_1, \dots, \nu_K$ are the main covariate effects for the $K$ covariates; $\gamma_1, \dots, \gamma_K$ are the treatment-covariate interaction effects for the $K$ covariates.